NeilNjae/advent-of-code-19/README.md

  stack upgrade --binary-only
 ```
 as the version in the Ubuntu repos is too old to work with current Haskell Stack package sets.
-##

 ## Creating the repository and project
 Create the repository as normal: create the project in Gitolite, clone it, and insert the `.gitignore` and `README.md` files.

-There's just one package, with the code in sub-directories of the `src` directory.
-Each day will generate one (or more) entries in the `adventofcode17.cabal` file.
+There's one package per day, with the code for each package in sub-directories of the root directory.

 Create the basic `stack` project.
 This will create a new directory.
 Note that this new directory name can't have a hyphen-delimited word that's just digits, so the project will have to be `advent-of-code`